dalnefre/FPGA/tutorial/uart/README.md

 and divide the clock frequency by powers-of-2.
 However, in order to communicate via a _Serial UART_, we must be able to generate arbitrary timing signals.

-Rather than using a free-running counter, we will create a count-down timer and trigger our actions when the counter reaches zero.
+Rather than use a free-running counter, we will create a count-down timer and trigger our actions when the counter reaches zero.

+### Baud-Rate Generator

 Communication _baud rates_ are expressed in bits/second (BPS)
 and clock frequencies are expressed in cycles/second (Hz).
-So, the number of _clocks-per-bit_ is _clock-frequency_ divided by _bits-per-second_.
+So, the number of _clocks-per-bit_ is the _clock-frequency_ divided by _bits-per-second_.
 This tells us where to start our count-down timer in order to generate a _bit-frequency_ signal each time the timer reaches zero.